 Name Age Position Committee Membership

-Brent D. Richardson 52 Executive Chairman None
+Brent D. Richardson 53 Chairman None

-Brian E. Mueller 61 Chief Executive Officer, None

-Director, and President of Grand Canyon University
+Brian E. Mueller 62 Chief Executive Officer, Director, and President of Grand Canyon University None

-David J. Johnson 68 Director Compensation (chair)
+David J. Johnson 69 Director Compensation (chair)

 Nominating and Corporate Governance

-Jack A. Henry 71 Director Audit (chair)
+Jack A. Henry 72 Director Audit (chair)

-Compensation
+• Compensation

-Bradley A. Casper 55 Director Nominating and Corporate Governance (chair)
+Bradley A. Casper 56 Director Nominating and Corporate Governance (chair) Audit

+Kevin F. Warren 52 Director Nominating and Corporate Governance

 Audit

-Kevin F. Warren 51 Director Nominating and Corporate Governance

-Audit

-Sara R. Dial 51 Director Compensation
+Sara R. Dial 52 Director Compensation

 Nominating and Corporate Governance

-Brent D. Richardson has been serving as our Executive Chairman since July 1, 2008.
-Mr. Richardson previously served as our Chief Executive Officer and as a director from 2004 to July 2008.
+Brent D. Richardson has been serving as our non-executive Chairman of the Board since June 17, 2015.
+Mr. Richardson previously served as our Executive Chairman from July 1, 2008 to June 2015, and as our Chief Executive Officer and as a director from 2004 to July 2008.
 From 2000 to 2004, Mr. Richardson served as Chief Executive Officer of Masters Online, LLC, a company that provided online educational programs and marketing services to several regionally and nationally accredited universities.
 Prior to 2000, Mr. Richardson served as Director of Sales and Marketing and later General Manager of the Educational Division of Private Networks, a company that produced customized distance learning curricula for the healthcare and automotive industries.
 Mr. Richardson received a Bachelor of Science degree in Finance from Eastern Illinois University.
 As our former Chief Executive Officer, and with more than 20 years of experience in the education industry, we believe that Mr. Richardson brings an extensive understanding of both our Company, in particular, and the education industry, in general, to the Board and serves as an invaluable resource for assessing and managing risks and planning for corporate strategy within the context of our overall corporate culture.